 Through this group, state music education advocates discuss issues affecting music education at the state level and learn where to focus advocacy for education issues on the federal level.

-CMA State Advocacy Grant Winners
+CMA State Advocacy Grant Awards

 CMA has partnered with NAfME to administer the State Music Education Association Advocacy Grants.
 These grants support the work of our state MEAs by augmenting existing advocacy initiatives and creating new advocacy opportunities.
-This year, 10 state MEAs were awarded grants to aid their advocacy efforts.

 Excellence in Advocacy Award